-Which renewable energy stocks are worth a look?
+Which renewable energy stocks are worth a look at?

-Global X Lithium & Battery Tech ETF (NYSEARCA: LIT): Lithium is a necessary component for any EV infrastructure.
+Global X Lithium & Battery Tech ETF (NYSEARCA: LIT): Lithium is necessary for any EV infrastructure.
 This ETF holds various lithium stocks.
-As production is ramping up QoQ, major lithium stocks and ETFs will benefit as production ramp up QoQ.
+Major lithium stocks and ETFs will benefit as production ramp up QoQ.

 Before processing these resources, it is necessary to mine them.
 Many companies own large deposits domestically and internationally.
 Kazakhstan is the largest uranium producer.

 Cameco Corp (NYSE: CCJ): Cameco is the second-largest global uranium producer (18%) and the first in terms of public companies.
-It is based in Canada and has mines in North America and in Kazakhstan.
-Cameco owns the world’s highest-grade uranium mine in Canada.
-It is definitely worth a look.
+It is based in Canada and has mines in North America and Kazakhstan.
+In addition, Cameco owns the world’s highest-grade uranium mine in Canada.
+It is worth a look.

-Other small companies: A multitude of small-cap stocks have plenty of potential in this mining sector.
+Other small companies: Many small-cap stocks have plenty of potential in this mining sector.
 Centrus Energy Corp (NYSE: LEU) provides nuclear fuel to power plants.
 Western Uranium & Vanadium Corp (OCT: WSTRF) operates in Western Canada and Utah.
 It is ramping up its production.
 Last on the list is Fission Uranium Corp (OTC: FCUUF).
 It is an energy stock with uranium mines in the Athabasca Basin in Canada.
-It is a cheap stock with plenty of upside.
+It is a cheap stock with plenty of upsides.

 I wouldn’t be surprised to see many mergers and acquisitions in the nuclear sector.
-Production will ramp up in the upcoming years as more countries will seek cleaner energy means.
+Production will ramp up in the upcoming years as more countries seek cleaner energy.

 Green Energy ETFs